DimitriPalmer22/Relapse-Code-Documentation/_META/_temp/Tasks.md

 - Create new weapon behavior
 	- Follows the example set by the generic gun script
 - Enemy that fires projectiles
+	- Create a new enemy prefab
+	- Add the essentials ()
+	- Make sure this script
-- Enemy movement script
+- Enemy basic movement script
 	- MUST work with NavMesh
 	- NavMesh your own scene first
-	-
+	- Find a way to make the enemy navigate the scene
 - Completely re-design a new movement system so it completely relies on changing the rigid body's velocity (Dimitri)
 	- Input Mapping
 	- Basic WASD Movement on the ground